Hiring international talent

-Eligible applicants can apply for this residence permit within three years of completing a study or research project.
+Eligible applicants can apply for this residence permit within 3 years of completing a study or research project.

 It is not possible to extend the length of this 12-month residence permit; however it is possible to apply for another Orientation Year residence permit after another period of eligible study is completed.

-During the 12-month period, Orientation Year permit holders are granted free access to the Dutch labour market without any restrictions (no work permit required).
+During the 12-month period, Orientation Year permit holders are granted free access to the labour market in the Netherlands without any restrictions (no work permit required).
 They are allowed to accept any (temporary) job, including internships (paid or unpaid), to work as a freelancer or to start their own company.

 If the residence permit for highly skilled migrant has been applied for during or directly following the period of residence with the orientation year permit a reduced salary criterion is applicable.

-Their family members will also have free access to the Dutch labour market during the orientation year, without restrictions.
+Their family members will also have free access to the labour market in the Netherlands during the orientation year, without restrictions.

 A residence permit is required for trainees, company representatives or specialists in an intra-company transfer.
 There are special conditions for this type of employee engagement.

-The employer applies for a gecombineerde vergunning voor verblijf en arbeid - GVVA (a combined residence and work permit, also known as a Single Permit).
-This permit entitles the foreign national to stay and work in the Netherlands.
+The employer applies for a gecombineerde vergunning voor verblijf en arbeid GVVA (a combined residence and work permit).
+This permit entitles the foreign citizen to stay and work in the Netherlands.
 The GVVA combines the verblijfsvergunning (residence permit) and the tewerkstellingswerkvergunning – TWV (work permit).
-The employer only has to apply for one permit, to one authority: the Immigratie- en Naturalisatiedienst – IND (Immigration and Naturalisation Service).
-The IND asks advice from the Uitvoeringsinstituut Werknemersverzekeringen – UWV (Employee Insurance Schemes Implementing Body) about the labour market aspect.
-UWV assesses the request for advice based on the criteria of the Wet Arbeid Vreemdelingen – WAV (Foreign Nationals Employment Act).
+The employer only has to apply for 1 permit, to 1 authority: the Immigratie- en Naturalisatiedienst – IND (Immigration and Naturalisation Service).
+The IND asks advice from the Uitvoeringsinstituut Werknemersverzekeringen – UWV (Employee Insurance Agency) about the labour market aspect.
+UWV assesses the request for advice based on the criteria of the Wet Arbeid Vreemdelingen – WAV (Foreign Citizens Employment Act).
 The IND takes a decision on the basis of the advice of UWV.
-If the decision is positive and the Single Permit is issued, the IND will the employer accordingly.
+If the decision is positive and the GVVA is issued, the IND will inform the employer accordingly.

-The employer can choose to become an IND erkend referent (IND recognised sponsor).
+The employer can choose to become an IND erkend referent (recognised sponsor).
 This is not obligatory, however recognition as sponsor has a number of advantages.